xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

 In this chapter, you've learned that building reactive queries isn't restricted to a single observable and that you can create queries that rely on the relationship and combinations of multiple observables:

-  - The Zip operator pairs elements from two or more observables that share the same index.
+  - The `Zip` operator pairs elements from two or more observables that share the same index.

-  - The CombineLatest operator combines the latest values emitted from each of the observables.
+  - The `CombineLatest` operator combines the latest values emitted from each of the observables.

-  - The Concat operator emits the elements from the next observable when the previous observable completes.
+  - The `Concat` operator emits the elements from the next observable when the previous observable completes.

-  - Concat subscribes to the observable only when the previous one completes.
+  - `Concat` subscribes to the observable only when the previous one completes.

-  - The Merge operator subscribes to all of the observables and emits their notifications as they arrive.
+  - The `Merge` operator subscribes to all of the observables and emits their notifications as they arrive.

-  - You can restrict the number of concurrent subscriptions for the Merge operator by passing the number of allowed concurrent subscriptions as an argument.
+  - You can restrict the number of concurrent subscriptions for the `Merge` operator by passing the number of allowed concurrent subscriptions as an argument.

-  - The Switch operator creates a single observable that emits the notifications from the most recent observable.
+  - The `Switch` operator creates a single observable that emits the notifications from the most recent observable.

-  - The Amb operator works similarly to Switch, but switches to the first observable that emits.
+  - The `Amb` operator works similarly to `Switch`, but switches to the first observable that emits.

   - In Rx, grouping means to create observables of elements that share the same key.
-This is done with the GroupBy operator.
+This is done with the `GroupBy` operator.

   - In Rx, joining two observables means to emit pairs of elements that exist in the same time frame.

-  - The Join operator combines items emitted by two observables in the same time frame and emits the pairs into a single flat observable.
+  - The `Join` operator combines items emitted by two observables in the same time frame and emits the pairs into a single flat observable.

-  - The GroupJoin operator correlates the elements of two observable sequences based on overlapping durations, and then groups all elements that correlate with each element, which is an observable itself.
+  - The `GroupJoin` operator correlates the elements of two observable sequences based on overlapping durations, and then groups all elements that correlate with each element, which is an observable itself.

-  - You can write your Join and GroupJoin queries using both query syntax and method chaining.
+  - You can write your `Join` and `GroupJoin` queries using both query syntax and method chaining.

-  - The Buffer operator breaks an observable sequence into bounded collections and creates an observable of those collections.
+  - The `Buffer` operator breaks an observable sequence into bounded collections and creates an observable of those collections.

-  - The Window operator breaks an observable sequence into finer observables.
+  - The `Window` operator breaks an observable sequence into finer observables.

-  - Both Buffer and Window allow you to control the duration or capacity of the buffer or windows and allow the creation of sliding windows.
+  - Both `Buffer` and `Window` allow you to control the duration or capacity of the buffer or windows and allow the creation of sliding windows.

 In the many examples you've seen in this book, from creating observables through querying and combining, we've added the element of time and of execution context (threads, tasks, and so on).
 The next chapter teaches you how Rx models time and concurrency and how to use that to control the execution of your queries.